jefftrinidad02324/MO-IT101-Group16/README.md

 import java.io.FileReader; // Connects to the physical file on the disk.

-import java.util.Scanner; // Stays active in the background, waiting for you to tell it what the user wants to do next.
+import java.util.Scanner; // Allows the program to use the Scanner class, which can read user input (such as from the keyboard).

 -Reference file on the program (CSV) for employee details and attendance.